Deeoojo/Colorful-Console-Output/README.md

-<h1>User Interface</h1>
+<h1>Colorful Console Output</h1>

 <h2>Description</h2>
-This Python script adds a splash of color to command-line interface, creating a vibrant and engaging user experience.
-The color_change function makes it easy to display text in various colors, enhancing the visual appeal of console applications.
+This Python script adds a splash of color to the command-line interface, creating a vibrant and engaging user experience.
+The color_change function makes displaying text in various colors easy, enhancing the visual appeal of console applications.
 <br />